syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 document.Close()

 {% endhighlight %}

+   {% endtabs %}

-Working with Table Style
+### Working with Table Style

-A table style defines a set of table, row, cell and paragraph level formatting that can be applied to a table. **WTableStyle** instance represents table style in a Word document.
+A table style defines a set of table, row, cell and paragraph level formatting that can be applied to a table.
+WTableStyleinstance represents table style in a Word document.

-I> Note: Essential DocIO currently provides support for table styles in Docx formats alone.
+N>  Essential DocIO currently provides support for table styles in Docx formats alone.
 DocIO can preserve both built-in and customized table styles on opening Docx and saving as Docx format.
 The visual appearance is also preserved in Word to PDF, Word to Image, and Word to HTML conversions.

 The following code example illustrates how to apply the built-in table styles to the table.

+{% tabs %}

 {% highlight c# %}
-[C#]

 WordDocument document = new WordDocument("Table.docx", FormatType.Docx);